India manufacturing growth eases in August on softer domestic demand: PMI

 Although sub-indices tracking output and total orders touched three-month lows last month, foreign demand rose at the quickest pace since February despite global trade tensions.

-A weakening Indian rupee, which has been hitting fresh lows against the US dollar in the past few months, likely to have boosted exports.
+A weakening Indian rupee, which has been hitting fresh lows against the U.S. dollar in the past few months, likely boosted exports.

 Meanwhile, input prices rose at the slowest pace since May and the rate of increase in output prices fell, signalling a further easing in overall inflation pressures.